 You have managed to get yourself a sponsor?
 Great!
-The next step is to get a contact over to them.
+The next step is to get a contract over to them.

 Firstly you will need to send them our contract.
-You can find that here.
 The company will need to fill in the details required and sign it, your president will also need to sign this document.